nicoisz/angular-projects/coding-test-one/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

-simple challenge, to create a form with style
+simple challenge, to create a form with style, utilization of services, models implementation of subscribe